spang-lab/FastqPuri/README_trimFilter.md

 adapter(s) sequence(s) are read from the fasta file, and the search is done using an 'seed and extend' approach.
 It starts by looking for 16-nucleotides long seeds, for which a user defined number of mismatches is allowed (`mismatches`).
+We suggest to allow 1 or 2 mismatches in the seed.
-If found, a score is computed.
+If a seed match is found, a score is computed.
 If the score is larger than the user defined threshold (`score`) and the number of matched nucleotides exceeds 12, then the read is trimmed if the remaining part is longer than `minL` (user defined) and discarded otherwise.
 If no